grab my *free* Starter Kit:

 In this community we like to frame our perspective to see that we don’t have to say no to the things we love, we’re simply saying yes to healing alternatives and a healthy & joyful life!
 This is why I am ALL about coming up with yummy alternatives to classic faves.
 There are so many healthy, autoimmune-friendly alternatives to common inflammatory foods.
 And it just so happens that one of my favorite things to do is help individuals take the stress out of what to eat!

-To help you conquer the art of autoimmune-friendly nutrition, I created a customizable Monthly Meal Plan Subscription.
-The meal plan provides many gut and autoimmune friendly recipes using some of these favorite alternatives.
+To help you conquer the art of autoimmune-friendly nutrition, I also created a customizable Monthly Meal Plan Database.
+The meal plan database provides many gut and autoimmune friendly recipes using some of these favorite alternatives.
 Learn more about this effortless approach to autoimmunity nutrition, here!

 The best autoimmune friendly AIP pizza recipe